elithper/miractl/README.md

 # miractl

-This repo contains a series of simple Python scripts for controlling Boox Mira e-Ink monitors.
+A simple Python script for controlling Boox Mira e-Ink monitors – both the Boox Mira 13.3" and Boox Mira Pro 25.3" are supported.

 ## Dependencies